Bayern would let Lewandowski go for 40 million, according to Kicker”

 Robert Lewandowski, 33, has a contract with Bayern until the summer of 2023 and until now the official position of the club is that the Polish striker will fulfill the contract and that work will be done for the renewal.

-The Bayern Munich would allow the departure of Robert Lewandowski at the end of this season for a sum of no less than 40 million euros, according to information from “Kicker” magazine,
+The Bayern Munich would allow the departure of Robert Lewandowski at the end of this season for a sum of not less than 40 million euros, according to information from “Kicker” magazine,

 Lewandowski, 33 years old, has a contract with the bayern until the summer of 2023 and until now the official position of the club is that the Polish striker will fulfill the contract and that work will be done for the renewal.